fusheriff_head.png Live

 How it works

-Here's what happens when you click "Sign in with Google" on a fuscripts app.
+Here's what happens when you click "Sign in with Google" or "Sign in with Microsoft" on a fuscripts app.

 The journey starts before you even see the login page.
 When the fuscripts app you're trying to access realizes you're not authenticated, it redirects you to FuscAuth with a return address tucked into the URL: